stackmagic/bitly-api-client/README.md

 * status_txt
 * data

 The `data` field contains the actual response information of type `T`.
 It is possible, that the `data` field is null.
 As of now, it is your obligation to check the status_code and act accordingly.
 No exceptions are thrown if an error response is received.
-"The meaning of the status_code":http://dev.bitly.com/formats.html is well documented by bitly.
+[The meaning of the status_code](http://dev.bitly.com/formats.html) is well documented by bitly.

 Roadmap
 -------